 As well as slowing skin ageing, drinking a glass of cherry juice every day is likely to reduce the redness and inflammation associated with acne, eczema, psoriasis and rosacea.

-Cherry juice improves exercise performance
+Cherry juice for exercise performance

 Cherries have an anti-inflammatory pain killing effect that mimics that of non-steroidal anti-inflammatory drugs.
 As a result, drinking sour cherry juice can reduce muscle and joint pain and inflammation in people with osteoarthritis, and in athletes with injuries.
 Cherry juice also reduces muscle damage and speed recovery after intensive strength exercise, most likely by reducing oxidative damage.